dkrxhn/OSCP-Notebook/01 Enumeration/03 HTTP 80 OR HTTPS 443.md

 ```
 - windows
 - also sometimes forward slashes work `../../../../../../Windows/boot.ini`
+- nested traversal sequences, such as `....//` or `....\/`
+- URL encoding `../` = `%2e%2e%2f` and double URL encoding = `%252e%252e%252f` non-standard encodings, such as `..%c0%af` or `..%ef%bc%8f`
+- may require the user-supplied filename to start with the expected base folder, such as `filename=/var/www/images/../../../etc/passwd`
+- may require the user-supplied filename to end with an expected file extension, such as .png, for ex: `filename=../../../etc/passwd%00.png`
 ###### Second-Order LFI attack
 - if you also have ability to create a user account & access a URL subdirectory that contains your username, try naming the account "../../../etc/passwd" then accessing that URL
 	- might need to use null bye injection or other bypass to end string if subdirectory of URL isn't end of URL